andrew-sharpl/rust-knn/README.md

 | Manhattan | Σ\|xᵢ − yᵢ\| | Grid-like data, robust to outliers |
 | Cosine | 1 − (A·B)/(‖A‖‖B‖) | Text/TF-IDF, direction matters more than magnitude |

-Cosine distance panics on zero vectors (the denominator is zero, making it undefined).
+Cosine distance is undefined for zero vectors (the denominator is zero).
+In Rust this panics; in Python it raises `ValueError`.

 ## Benchmarks